p-ml/fantasy_funball/README.md

 To run database locally, use Docker :whale:.
 Install both [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).
 Then navigate to `fantasy_funball` directory and `docker-compose up`.
-Voila MongoDB instance up and running.
-You can now mess around with your local MongoDB instance.
+Voila Postgres instance up and running.
+You can now mess around with your local Postgres instance.
 If you want to reset & add test data, run `fantasy_funball/scripts/setup_database.py`

-Alternatively, you could install MongoDB locally, and point the env. var `MONGO_DB_URL` at your local MongoDB.
+Alternatively, you could install PostgreSQL locally, and fill out the environment variables within `.env` to point at your local postgres db

 ### Environment Variables
 Environment variables needed are listed in `.env.sample`.
 Make a copy called `.env`.
-You'll need to add a path to your chrome driver for Selenium, and MongoDB URL.
+You'll need to add a path to your chrome driver for Selenium, and Postgres creds.
 If running PyCharm, get the `EnvFile` plugin, which allows you to attach an `.env` file to any run configuration.